VDB Comparison

 In our tutorial, we will take some user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
 To assess the quality of our embeddings, we will generate a similarity matrix mapping the distance between vectors as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

-Let's take a closer look at the our component's parts.
+Let's take a closer look at our component's parts.

 Specific parts of our application